 This checklist should be used once the accompanying guidance on identifying consumer vulnerability has been read.
-A consumer vulnerability policy should also be considered to support this checklist and the guidance.
+A Vulnerable Consumer Policy should also be considered to support this checklist and the guidance.

 THE CHECKLIST WILL HELP TO

 - Document a vulnerability assessment process - Help staff assess consumer vulnerability in a consistent way - Record the information